 It wasn’t just my family that was unimpressed.
 In Insurance Institute for Highway Safety testing, the Unlimited scored a Good in frontal crash tests, but only Moderate in side- and rear-impact tests.
 Front-seat side-impact airbags are optional, and side curtain airbags aren’t offered.
 The Jeep Grand Cherokee, by comparison, scored Good in all those areas, as did competitors like the Chevrolet Traverse and Ford Explorer.

 Despite all these negatives, during my weekend test in and around Chicago and its suburbs, I lost count of how many family-filled Unlimiteds I spied tooling around the concrete jungle.
-So, if it's clear that the SUV doesn't provide the comfort most families need, why then is it so popular with families?
+So, if it’s clear that the SUV doesn’t provide the comfort and safety most families need, why then is it so popular with families?

 But why choose an Unlimited over something more family friendly?
 Despite the fact that, according to Hespen, around 70% of Unlimiteds are actually driven off-road, what it comes down to, he agreed, is image.
 “The vehicle’s image is one of the top considerations when purchasing a Wrangler,” he said.
 In short, some buyers are willing trade comfort for coolness.
 To my family, however, it’s not a worthy trade-off.